Health Equity

 Employee Diversity

-The foundation recognized that in order to commit to DEI principles while serving the community, an internal commitment must be adhered to as well.
-An official commitment to DEI principles for its staff and has incorporated the following value statements into our work:
+The foundation recognized that in order to commit to DEIBA principles while serving the community, an internal commitment must be adhered to as well.
+An official commitment to DEIBA principles for its staff and has incorporated the following value statements into our work:

 Diversity – We recognize and value diverse experiences of our employees and those we serve.
 We strive to ensure that our team is reflective of the communities that we serve.